-Sixty welcomes writers and artists of all experience levels to pitch ideas for traditional and experimental arts writing around topics, and practices that are relevant to the cultural landscapes of the Midwest.
+Sixty welcomes writers and artists of all experience levels and backgrounds to pitch ideas for traditional and experimental arts writing as well as creative writing around topics and practices that are relevant to the cultural landscapes of the Midwest.

-Priority will be given to writing by, about, and for BIPOC and LGBTQIA+ artists, artists with disabilities, and the long list of writing, art-making, and cultural practices that have been neglected in mainstream conversations and canons about art and culture.
+Priority will be given to writing by, about, and for BIPOC and LGBTQIA+ artists, artists with disabilities, and the long list of writing, art-making, and cultural practices that have been neglected in mainstream conversations and canons.
 We publish writing, photography, art, archive materials, video, and conversations that are thoughtful, generative, experimental, and relatable to our variety of readers.

-We publish articles in the following forms (word counts are flexible):
+We publish articles in Spanish, English and Bilingual in the following forms:

 - Archive and collection highlights, curated selection of digitized archive materials, archivists writing about cultural archives

 - Topic-driven columns + series

 - Interviews (transcribed, email exchange, audio, or video)

 - Essays and reviews of exhibitions, performances, talks, screenings, conferences, public art, current ideas, artist books, or catalogs

 - Photo essays that 1) showcase a selection of your photography, 2) documents a specific segment of Midwest arts communities, or 3) document an event